 - Relationship (contracts and benefits) with the person doing the work.

-3. Monitoring Third-Party Fundraisers.
-Increasingly, charities are attracting third parties who want to help raise money for their cause.
-Third party fundraisers can range from a simple house party to sporting events, motorcycle rides, and anything else your fans can dream up.
+Increasingly, charities are attracting third party fundraisers who want to help raise money for their cause.
+Third-party fundraisers can range from a simple house party to sporting events, motorcycle rides, and anything else your fans can dream up.

-However, we are aware of cases where unauthorized individuals have held themselves out as fundraising for a charity without ever forwarding funds to charity.
 It is prudent to get in front of these efforts to reduce fraud, manage risk, and ensure compliance with fundraising and tax laws.
-One approach to managing third party fundraisers is to create and post Third Party Fundraiser Guidelines and a Third Party Fundraiser Agreement.
-The guidelines and agreement should cover the following:
+One approach to managing third-party fundraisers is to create and post Third Party Fundraiser Guidelines and a Third Party Fundraiser Agreement.

 - License to use nonprofit’s name and logos;